TomPace101/nanopore_diffusion/notes.md

+_ACTION_ git again: we really do want to track the solutions directory itself, but its subdirectories are all auto-generated.
+Don't track results.

-_ACTION_ Refactoring to use `folderstructre.py` to eliminate more use of sys.path _ACTION_ Refactoring to use ParameterSet more generally (mesh generation, solver parameters)
+_ACTION_ Refactoring to use `folderstructre.py` to eliminate more use of sys.path _ACTION_ Refactoring to use ParameterSet more generally (mesh generation, solver parameters) _AND_ at the same time, it would be nice if the solver was passed the mesh parameters object itself

+_ACTION_ use osp.relpath for task names (solver and mesh)

+_ACTION_ find a way to mirror to holly and/or dlx _ACTION_ use hash or other basename as a top directory?  maybe not.

+_ACTION_ why must control parameters provide path including 'params/...'? (fickian_unhomog was changed to allow this)

 _EFFORT_ mesh refinement study
 _EFFORT_ study of required H value